How To Sober Up: Climbing A Slippery Slope

 A common mistake recovering alcoholics make is to "fall off the wagon," either by having a single drink at a party or going on a binge.
 Lapses like these aren't how to sober up fast, but nobody's perfect, and these things happen even to people who don't have a (former) drinking problem.

 The real error in this case is to allow one incident to destroy your willpower.
 No part of your mind should be allowed to say that experiencing one lapse means that you've failed in your drive to get sober.
-Don't use it as an excuse in a "Now I might as well…" way.
+Don't use it as an excuse in a "Now I might as well…" anyway.

-If this happens to you, just acknowledge that you've made a mistake and try to figure out what led to it so that you can avoid the same circumstances in future.
+If this happens to you, just acknowledge that you've made a mistake and try to figure out what led to it so that you can avoid the same circumstances in the future.
 Talk to your counselor about what happened, frankly and openly, and try to get to the heart of the matter.
 Addiction and its causes are rarely simple, and having an extra set of eyes on your particular problem is how to sober up from alcohol permanently.

 The Final Step: How to Stay Sober